Popscotch/Clicker-Game-Tutorial/README.md

  All code will be located in the `/src` folder.
 Expand it now, and we'll see that this folder contains 3 files: `index.html` - the HTML file, `styles.css` - the CSS file and `scripts.js` - the JavaScript file.

-, the first of which is the HTML file called `index.html`.
-Click on it in the explorer to open the file.

 ---